efacilitation/eventric/README.md

 ## eventric.js [![Build Status](https://travis-ci.org/efacilitation/eventric.svg?branch=master)](https://travis-ci.org/efacilitation/eventric)

-Build web applications based on Domain-driven Design and Layered Architecture.
+Build web applications based on Domain-driven Design

 Runs on NodeJS and modern Browsers.
 Therefore it's easy to share code between Server and Client.
 Information regarding the API and more can be found in the [Wiki](https://github.com/efacilitation/eventric/wiki).

 ### Why?

-It is an alternative to [MVC](https://en.wikipedia.org/wiki/Model%E2%80%93view%E2%80%93controller)+[CRUD](https://en.wikipedia.org/wiki/Create,_read,_update_and_delete) Frameworks where you put a lot of effort into defining your data structure and so often end up with an [anemic domain model](http://www.martinfowler.com/bliki/AnemicDomainModel.html) on larger projects.
+It is an alternative to [MVC](https://en.wikipedia.org/wiki/Model%E2%80%93view%E2%80%93controller)+[CRUD](https://en.wikipedia.org/wiki/Create,_read,_update_and_delete) Frameworks where you put a lot of effort into defining your data structure and so often end up with an [anemic domain model](http://www.martinfowler.com/bliki/AnemicDomainModel.html) on *larger* projects.

-### How?

-Basically you define `queries` and `commands` on `BoundedContexts`.
-The `commands` can result in series of `DomainEvents` consisting of properties that changed inside affected `Aggregates`.
-These `DomainEvents` represent the state of your domain model. `DomainEvents` get either persisted directly into the `EventStore` or send over a `RemoteService` first.
-The `RemoteService` can also be used to execute `queries` and `commands` remotely.
-This makes eventric.js really useful for distributed applications.
+## Features

+* DDD, CQRS, EventSourcing
+* BoundedContext as a BuildingBlock
+* Automated saving of DomainEvents
+* Easily define ReadModels and ProcessManagers
+* Support for Occasionally Connected Applications
+* Conflict Detection and Support for Merging

 ## Philosophy